Customer needs analysis: Key principles

 You have to focus on several factors like time spent, behavior patterns, engagement levels, and interaction quality to identify product strengths, weaknesses, and areas for improvement.

-Product analytics tools like Heatmaps and Session Replays help you measure and quantity user interactions accurately using clicks, scrolls, and mouse movements.
+Product analytics tools like heatmaps and session replays help you measure and quantify user interactions accurately using clicks, scrolls, and mouse movements.

 The best part is that you can automate this process to minimize hands-on work.